H-Lupercal/Dudleya_setchellii_genomes/initial_pipeline_run/README.md

 # Initial Pipeline Run

-This folder contains the organized final-output snapshot from the initial organelle population genomics run.
+This folder keeps the final-output snapshot from the first organelle population genomics run.

-The `results/` directory contains real copied final deliverables from the original pipeline results directory so the files are directly browsable on GitHub.
-A provenance symlink is retained as `source_results_symlink`:
+The files under `results/` are copied from the original pipeline results directory so they can be browsed directly on GitHub.
+The original location is also kept as `source_results_symlink`:

 ```text
 initial_pipeline_run/source_results_symlink -> ../dudleya_organelle_alignment_pipeline/results